A DOCUMENTARY FILM IN PRODUCTION

-In 2017 we created a short film to showcase Doug's story.
-That short has been accepted into multiple film festivals in the United States and aired as a part of South Florida’s PBS series film-maker.
+In 2016 we started the journey to tell Doug's story.
+We created a short film that has been accepted into multiple film festivals in the United States and aired as a part of South Florida’s PBS series film-maker.

 We are honored to have won the Zeno Mountain Award at the 2018 Miami Film Festival.
 The award celebrates the diversity of abilities and disabilities and helps to break down barriers to our understanding of people living with disabilities.

 In December 2016, Carry that Weight was selected as one of ten films to participate in the Sundance Institute Documentary Film Program Story Development Workshop.
 This was a two-day workshop in conjunction with the Knight Foundation and the Miami Filmmakers Collective.